sneha-balamurali/fpga/projects/led_blink.md

 ## Background

 - In this tutorial, we won’t be writing any new HDL code ourselves.
-Instead, we’ll use IP cores — pre-built modules that Vivado provides.
+Instead, we’ll use IP cores which are pre-built modules that Vivado provides.

 ### What are IP cores?